alchemy-swift/alchemy/Docs/2_Fusion.md

 # Fusion: Services & Dependency Injection

 Alchemy uses a helper library called `Fusion` for managing dependencies and injecting them.
 "Dependency Injection" is a phrase that refers to "injecting" concrete implementations of abstract service types typically through initializers or properties.

+## Why Use Dependency Injection?

 DI helps keep your code modular, testable and maintainable.

-## Using Fusion in non-server targets

-When you `import Alchemy`, you automatically import Fusion.
-If you'd like to use Fusion in a non-server target, you can add `Fusion` as a dependency through SPM and import it via `import Fusion`.
+It lets you define services in one place so that you may easily swap them for other implementations down the road or during tests.

 ## Registering & Resolving Services